commands

 -MinPoolSize

-Sets the minimum number of connections allowed in the connection pool for this specific connection string.
+Sets the minimum number of connections maintained in the connection pool for this connection string.
+Defaults to 0 if not specified.

 Alias